Swallow-tail type of thunderbird petroglyph at the Rock Hollow Site. Photograph by Mark Leach.

 Bird (B) in Group 3 petroglyphs at Rocky Hollow Site.
 Eichenberger (1944:51) interpreted this petroglyph as a Thunderbird.
 Photograph by Mark Leach.

 Elk petroglyph "B" in Group 4 at the Rocky Hollow Site.

 Eichenberger struggled to interpret the two animals beneath the Crescent moon; he identified the left hand petroglyph as a bear and right hand petroglyph as “rhinoceros-like.”
 My interpretation is that it is two deer, nuzzling.
 I do not believe that the two animals are simply coincidental, but mark something very special beneath the waning moon - maybe... the supernova of July 1054.

-A group of petroglyphs (carved rock art) were published by Eichenberger (1944:45-59) in the Missouri Archaeologist; Eichenberger was one of a dozen early citizen archaeologists who made significant contributions to Missouri Archaeology.
+The Rocky Hollow Site (23MN1) is a group of petroglyphs (carved rock art) that were first published by Eichenberger (1944:45-59) in the Missouri Archaeologist; Eichenberger was one of a dozen early citizen archaeologists who made significant contributions to Missouri Archaeology.
 The site is protected within a nature preserve and is difficult to reach because of the dense vegetation.
 The site was placed on the National Register of Historic Places during 1974.
 The distance between three of the four panels is significant and there is a good reason to consider that it is not one site, but three sites.
 Images of my earlier research at the site can be found on my academic webpage.

 The petroglyphs in Group 2 (Figure 3) includes the meandering petroglyph (B on Eichenberger’s plan) that has been proposed as a comet (Diaz-Granados 1993: 496-7; Diaz-Granados and Duncan 2000:Figure 5.10e5, 202).
 The head of the comet-like petroglyph is arrowhead shaped.